German conductor Sebastian Lang-Lessing has been named Music Director of the Korean National Opera in 2020.

 RECENT AND FUTURE ENGAGEMENTS

-Lang-Lessing has conducted multiple new productions since 2018 with the Korean National Opera, most recently a new production of Fidelio in collaboration with the visual artist Kevork Mourad opening new ways to present Opera.
+Lang-Lessing has conducted multiple new productions since 2018 with the Korean National Opera, including a new production of Fidelio in collaboration with the visual artist Kevork Mourad opening new ways to present Opera.

 An avid advocate in education Sebastian Lang-Lessing expands his mission in South Korea through masterclasses and national touring.
 In 2020 he made his debut with the KBS Orchestra in Seoul conducting a Brahms program.

-Among upcoming engagements in 2021 are his Tristan/Elgar arrangement with the Cellist Istvan Vardai and the Hungarian National Philharmonic Orchestra in Budapest, the closing concerts of the Tivoli Festival in Copenhagen with Renée Fleming and a retour to Seoul with a new production of Samson and Dalilah and La Traviata, as well as concerts and Masterclasses.
+Among most recent and upcoming engagements are his Tristan/Elgar arrangement with the cellist Istvan Vardai and the Hungarian National Philharmonic Orchestra in Budapest, the closing concerts of the Tivoli Festival in Copenhagen with Renée Fleming, a tour to Seoul with a new production of Samson and Dalilah and La Traviata, concerts with San Antonio Symphony, Malmø Symphony Orchestra and Jönköping Sinfonietta as well as various Masterclasses.

 GLOBAL CAREER IN OPERA HOUSES AND CONCERT HALLS